FirmwGuy/CEP/docs/L1_COHERENCE/L1-INTEGRATION-GUIDE.md

 **Q: What happens if my application replays the same intent cell?**
 A: The enzymes are idempotent.
 They will update the ledger with the same values, refresh indexes, and return `outcome="ok"` again without duplicating records.

+**Q: Do I need to shorten identifiers before enqueueing intents?**
+A: No. Pass the full string.
+L1 will compact it to a word or acronym when possible and otherwise record a namepool reference so the exact text survives replays.